 Open Bisimulation is Intuitionistic

-17/6/2017: A paper on modal logics for processes is accepted at CONCUR 2017.
-The paper concerns a process equivalence called open bisimilarity which has desirable algebraic properties and is easily automated.
+6/9/2017: A paper on modal logics for processes was awarded best paper at CONCUR 2017.
+The paper concerns a process equivalence called open bisimilarity which is easily automated and has desirable algebraic properties.
 Open bisimulation treats input values in a call-by-need fashion.
-For example, if you receive a notification that an e-mail has arrived, there is no need to immediately check the email; you can continue working and read it when you need a detail contained in the email.
-The surprising insight of our paper is that there is a fundamentally intuitionistic logical characterisation of open bisimulation.
+For example, if you receive a notification that an e-mail has arrived, there is no need to immediately check the email; you can continue working and later read the email when you need a detail contained within.
+The surprising insight of our paper is that there is a fundamentally intuitionistic logical characterisation of open bisimulation (due to the call-by-need treatment of inputs inducing ``intuitionistic hereditary'').

 Ki Yung Ahn, Ross Horne and Alwen Tiu.
 A Characterisation of Open Bisimilarity using an Intuitionistic Modal Logic.
 28th International Conference on Concurrency Theory (CONCUR 2017).
-Editors: Roland Meyer and Uwe Nestmann; Article No. 3; pp. 3:1-3:15.
+Editors: Roland Meyer and Uwe Nestmann; Article No. 7; pp. 7:1-7:17.
 Leibniz International Proceedings in Informatics.
-DOI:10.4230/LIPIcs.CONCUR.2017.3
+DOI:10.4230/LIPIcs.CONCUR.2017.7